Domestic Violence in the Presence of a Child

 In Utah, acts of domestic violence committed in the presence of children are taken especially seriously.
 Penalties accompanied with this offense are severe and can put a defendant’s freedom in question.
 Overcoming these cases requires the knowledge of a skilled attorney.

 Susanne Gustin is one of Utah’s well-known criminal defense attorneys.
 She has litigated a number of cases which have received national recognition.
-Susanne Gustin has more than two decades of experience successfully defending clients against some of the most egregious violent crimes.
+Susanne Gustin has more than 30 years of experience successfully defending clients against some of the most egregious violent crimes.

 If you have been charged with domestic violence in the presence of a child, you need an attorney who can work with you to examine the details of your case, and find the best solution for your circumstances.
 Call Susanne Gustin Attorney at Law at (801) 243-2814 to plan your first free consultation.